 All Air From Inside the Building: The confined space must be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
 The total input of all gas utilization equipment installed in the combined space must be considered in making this determination.
-Each opening must have a minimum free area of 1 square inch per 1000 BTU ($6.5 \text{ cm}^2/0.29 \text{ kw}$) per hour of the total input rating of all gas utilization equipment in the confined space, but not less than 100 square inches (645 cm^2).
-One opening must be within 12 inches (31 cm) of the bottom of the enclosure.
+Each opening must have a minimum free area of 1 inch2 (6.5 cm^2) per 1000 BTU (0.29 kw) per hour of the total input rating of all gas utilization equipment in the confined space, but not less than 100 inches2 (645 cm^2).
+One opening must be within 12 inches (31 cm) of the top and one within 12 inches (31 cm) of the bottom of the enclosure.